Techniques

 Penetrant Testing

 Penetrant Testing (PT) is used to find surface breaking defects.
-PT inspection is suitable for a wide variety of materials.
+PT inspection is suitable for a wide

 Penetrant Testing is a widely used process to detect surface breaking defects.
-WesDyne has a proven portfolio of projects making this manual process mechanized and remotely operated.
+WesDyne has a proven

 Click here to view Video of PT robot.